 Natasha Rybak, MD trained in the field of Internal Medicine and Pediatrics at Rhode Island Hospital/Hasbro Children’s Hospital.
 She then joined the Division of Infectious Diseases in July 2016 as an attending in adult and pediatric infectious diseases at The Miriam Hospital and Rhode Island Hospital.
 Dr. Rybak received her medical degree from the Warren Alpert Medical School of Brown University as part of the Brown-Dartmouth medical program in 2007.
 She then stayed on at Warren Alpert Medical School of Brown University to complete her residency in Combined Medicine and Pediatrics in 2011 followed by Fellowship in Combined Adult and Pediatric Infectious Diseases, which she completed in 2016.
 Dr. Rybak’s clinical and research interests are in global health with a specific interest in tuberculosis (TB), HIV and TB, and multi-drug resistant (MDR) tuberculosis among adults and children in Eastern Europe.
 She helped to create the Brown University Ukraine Collaboration, a global health initiative program at Brown University to address these issues of TB, TB/HIV co-infection and MDR-TB in Ukraine.
 She will also serve as the Medical Director of the RISE TB Clinic.

-Dr. Tecun graduated from the Brown MedPeds program at Brown in 2013.
+Dr. Tecun graduated from the Brown Med-Peds program in 2013.
 Born in Boston, she grew up in Guatemala and returned to Rhode Island at age 9.
-Adapting to the Rhode Island mentality (driving more than 15 minutes was a long trip), she stayed in the state for all higher education including residency.
-After graduation in 2013, she was a pediatric Chief Resident at Hasbro Children’s Hospital and in the summer of 2014, she transitioned to a primary care position in Warwick.
-She enjoys being in the outdoors, reading & spending time with family and friends.
+Adapting to the Rhode Island mentality (driving more than 15 minutes is considered to be a long trip), she stayed in the state for all higher education including residency.
+After graduation in 2013, she was a Pediatrics Chief Resident at Hasbro Children’s Hospital and she transitioned to a primary care position in Warwick, RI, in the summer of 2014.
+She enjoys the outdoors, reading and spending time with family and friends.